Bauhaus: The school that shaped the way we live

 Few artistic movements have had as much of an impact on our everyday lives as the Bauhaus movement.
 Here, author Naomi Wood explores the lasting influence of Bauhaus design and teaching on the way we live now.

-The Bauhaus was one of the most revolutionary art and design schools of the twentieth century, and 2019 marks the centenary of the founding of the school in Weimar by architect Walter Gropius.
+The Bauhaus was one of the most revolutionary art and design schools of the twentieth century, founded in 1919 in Weimar by architect Walter Gropius.
 The Bauhaus movement had a huge influence on the way we live now, with its reach stretching far beyond concrete-and-glass skyscrapers.
 Naomi Wood, author of The Hiding Game, a novel set within the Bauhaus art school, explores some of the ways the Bauhaus might be secretly influencing your everyday life.

 The Bauhaus design laboratories focused on rethinking everyday household objects with clean and simple designs.
 The artists of the Bauhaus cut out embellishment and decoration, instead preferring to use repeating shapes and limited colours.

 Marianne Brandt and Marcel Breuer are two of its most famous designers.
 Brandt was a metalworker whose designs have become iconic: her tea-infusers, lamps and ash-trays have become signature Bauhaus pieces.
 (Many of her designs are now under license with Alessi).
 Breuer’s Kandinsky chair, and its copies, can be seen in every multinational’s reception foyer.